-As cancer and other disease are on the rise at a more rapid rate than ever in the U.S., it’s forced most of us to take a step back and change the way we look at what we’re putting in our body.
-We’re more health conscious than ever and words like MSG and GMO are now commonly known acronyms among the majority populous.
-We’ve been at this whole health food game for a while now, remember when being gluten free to ease up inflammation was just coming on the scene?
-Now if you’re not a keto vegan, you’re behind the times, friend.
+Cancer and immune issues are more prevalent than ever before, it's caused many of us to take a step back and re-evaluate some of our health choices.
+We’re more health conscious than ever before and words like MSG and GMO are now commonly known acronyms among the majority populous.
+We’ve been at this whole health food game for a while now, remember when being gluten free was just coming on the scene?
+Now if you’re not a keto vegan, you’re behind the times.

 So why spend all this money, time, and research on ingesting the best possible food for ourselves yet we completely ignore the largest organ we have, the epidermis.
 OUR SKIN.